Winton Bicycle Accident Lawyer

 - A driver rear-ends a bicyclist trying to go around a car parked in the bike lane.

-- A motorist makes a right turn and cuts off a cyclist going straight in the bike lane.
+- A motorist turns right and cuts off a cyclist going straight into the bike lane.

 - The cyclist is riding against oncoming traffic.